National Testing Agency: Administration

 The agency is administered by a governing body which includes a chairperson, a secretary and eight or more officials representing different national level institutes.

+As of 2026, Abhishek Singh is appointed as Director General whereas Pawan Kumar Sharma and Vijaykumar Vinayakrao Patil are appointed as Directors.
+Ashish Gupta takes charge as Joint Director (Deputy Secretary level) in the National Testing Agency under the Department of Higher Education, Delhi.

 Budget

 The Union Cabinet has granted an initial amount of ₹25 crore to the NTA to start its operations in the first year.
 The agency is financed by the Department of Higher Education of the Ministry of Education.

 Exams

 Following are the exams conducted by the NTA every year.